FatimaJHussain/MechaCar_Statistical_Analysis/README.md

 ![Lot Summary](https://github.com/FatimaJHussain/MechaCar_Statistical_Analysis/blob/main/LotSummary.png)

-## The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
+## Does the current manufacturing data meet the design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+By inspecting Figure 3, we can see that total variance (for all the lots) is 62, that is below 100.
+Therefore, it qualifies as a whole when collectively variance is considered for all the lots.
+However, if we but individually it not

 # Deliverable 3: T-Test on Suspension Coils
 ## Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.